StudentLoans999/Python/DiscordBot.md

-For this project, I created a bot for Discord for users to interact on the server with
+For this project, I created a bot for Discord for users to interact on the server with, by following this guide: https://builtin.com/software-engineering-perspectives/discord-bot-python

 ## Table of Contents
 - [Summary](#Summary)